A Poem for 2017 and Every Year That Follows

 I am being carried on great winds across the sky.

-Posted on January 8, 2017, in Creative Power, The Artist's Life, Writing and Literature and tagged creativity, ego, inspiration, life, photography, poem, poetry, prayer, self, spirit, writing.
+Posted on January 8, 2017, in Art and Spirit, Creative Power, The Artist's Life, Writing and Literature and tagged creativity, ego, inspiration, life, photography, poem, poetry, prayer, self, spirit, writing.
 Bookmark the permalink.
 Leave a comment.